hanhy06/embellish_chat/docs/README.md

 * **mentions** The mentions field is a list of mention actions.
 Each action specifies a mentionType and an optional preset.
 * **styles** The styles field works the same way as in the styling rules section.

-you can see mention type list in MentionWiki.md
+you can see mention type list in [MentionWiki.md](https://github.com/hanhy06/embellish_chat/blob/fabric/1.21.9/docs/wiki/MentionWiki.md)

 ---
 ## 📊 TPS Latency Test

+**Test Environment**
-Test Version : Embellish Chat 2.0.0(DEV)
+Version: Embellish Chat 2.0.0 (DEV)
+CPU: 13th Gen Intel(R) Core(TM) i7-1360P
+RAM: 2GB max
+System: Windows 11

-The graph below shows the TPS (Ticks Per Second) latency measurement results for this mod.
+The graph below shows the TPS (Ticks Per Second) latency measurements for this mod.

-Each command was configured to parse 250 characters per tick, and the test recorded TPS changes when sending up to 378 × 20 chat messages per second.

-As shown in the graph, the average latency gradually increases as the command count grows.
-However, since most servers process around 200 × 20 messages per second (≈ 4000 chats) or fewer, TPS degradation is negligible in typical gameplay environments.
+Each test message was configured to include 250 characters per tick, and the system was stressed by sending up to 378 × 20 chat messages per second.
+Although the average latency increases as the message rate rises, most servers handle around 200 × 20 messages per second (≈4,000 messages) or fewer, making TPS impact negligible under typical gameplay conditions.

+Although command blocks were used to automate message generation during the test, each message was sent using /w, ensuring that every message passed through the same processing pipeline as a real player-sent chat message.

-Below are the commands used in the actual test.
+Below are the messages that were used in the test.

 ```w @a "**_@everyone__ Everyone, [Attention]<#FFAA00>!__** [This link](https://modrinth.com/mod/embellish-chat) is __*very*__ important.
 [This is [RAINBOW]<RAINBOW>]<green>!
 Also check out [shadow text]<SD:#55FFFF>. ||secret|| and [font]{minecraft:alt}."```